crashoverride777/swifty-ads/README.md

         from: viewController,
         for: environment,
         requestBuilder: SwiftyAdsRequestBuilder(),
+        mediationConfigurator: SwiftyAdsMediationConfigurator(),
         consentStatusDidChange: { status in
             print("The consent status has changed")
         },
         completion: { result in
             switch result {
             case .success(let consentStatus):
-                print("Configure successful with consent status")
+                print("Configure successful")
-                // Ads will preload and will be ready for displaying case .failure(let error):
+                // Ads will preload and sohuld be ready for displaying case .failure(let error):
                 print("Setup error: \(error)")
             }